holographicSol/communicator/README.md

 Root Description File.
 The root description xml file may change across rebooting the router.
 The Communicator is designed to handle this by enumerating/re-enumerating the router automatically under certain circumstances in order to continue using the correct root description file url for UPNP communication with the router.

+If you poke around in the dark, you might poke a bear.
+Please use with caution and treat as experimental.

 Python version - 3.9